 Why Education..?

 The Right of Children to Free and Compulsory Education Act or Right to Education Act (RTE) is an Act of the Parliament of India enacted on 4 August 2009, which describes the modalities of the importance of free and compulsory education for children between 6 and 14 in India under Article 21A of the Indian Constitution.
 India became one of 135 countries to make education a fundamental right of every child when the act came into force on 1 April 2010.

-Everyone deserves a chance to go to high school or college.
-But not everyone is fortunate to be able to do so.
-We should make a conscious effort to impart education to those who cannot afford.
-There is immense satisfaction in getting someone educated and seeing them living a decent life.
-It is not just about studying and appearing in an exam.
-Education is about enhancing our knowledge.
-It is about making one knowledgeable enough to be employable.
-There are some countries with very high literacy rates and such countries are extremely prosperous.
-On the other hand, in India where the literacy rate is low, a large number of people are still living below the poverty line.
-Education is a prerequisite for the economic prosperity of any nation.
+Everyone deserves the opportunity to attend high school or college, yet not everyone is fortunate enough to do so.
+We must make a conscious effort to provide education to those who cannot afford it.
+There is immense satisfaction in helping someone gain an education and witnessing them lead a dignified life.
+Education is not merely about attending classes or passing exams; it is about expanding knowledge.
+It equips individuals with the skills and understanding necessary to become employable and self-reliant.
+Countries with high literacy rates often enjoy greater prosperity, while in India, where literacy rates remain lower, many people continue to live below the poverty line.
+Ultimately, education is not just a personal benefit, it is a prerequisite for the economic and social prosperity of any nation.

+Why Education..?